LionhardtFAF/MappingScripts/marker_and_unit_transformation/README.md

 ## Overview

-The script *mulin-transform.lua* applies linear transformations to markers and units stored in the form of a lua table in a file (typically `<mapname>_save.lua`).
+The script *mulin-transform.lua* applies affine transformations to markers and units stored in the form of a lua table in a file (typically `<mapname>_save.lua`).
 The transformations supported so far are:

 * **rotation**    : rotates markers or units around a specified point on the map by a given angle
 * **projection**  : projects markers or units from a specified point by a given factor